 by Matt Bacak

-Seminars and events have always been implemented as a holistic experience to participants.
-Thus, organizing an event requires extensive planning and preparation with most work implemented at least a few months before the actual event.
+Seminars and events have always been implemented as a holistic experience for participants.
+Thus, organizing a seminar an event requires extensive planning and preparation with most work implemented at least a few months before the actual event.
 Most of the time, seminars seem to run like clockwork with all events flowing smoothly according to schedule.
-In reality however, much groundwork has been worked on with the purpose of developing the right atmosphere in addition to a beneficial experience to partipants.
+In reality, however, much groundwork has been worked on with the purpose of developing the right atmosphere in addition to a beneficial experience to participants.

 1. Establishing the theme of the event